0xR5C/ctfwriteups/HackTheBox/secret/HTB-Secret-WriteUp.md

 /docs                 (Status: 200) [Size: 20720]
 /download             (Status: 301) [Size: 183] [--> /download/]
 ```
 Nothing of interest in here either, all of these unprotected directories are already visible from withing the site.
-So I have to dig a little deeper in the website.
+So I have to dig a little deeper on the website.

 ### Website Enumeration